magekey/module-migration-sql/README.md

 ## Features:

-- Enable / disable triggers for table(s)
+- Create / delete triggers for table(s)
 - Push changes to sql file.

 ## Installing the Extension